Smooth and creamy, these paleo chocolate avocado pudding pops seem indulgent, but are a fun, no-guilt treat that is perfect for chocolate lovers.

 Lately, I’ve been trying to eat a clean diet, but occasionally crave something that feels indulgent.
 These chocolate avocado pudding popsicles are perfect for that.
 They’re a healthy paleo treat that can fill you up and curb your chocolate cravings.

 What is chocolate avocado pudding?

-The main two ingredients are avocados and cocoa powder.
+The main two constant ingredients are avocados and cocoa powder.
 The other ingredients, added to sweeten and lighten it up, vary from recipe to recipe.

 Paleo Chocolate Avocado Pudding Pops